How to Borrow Responsibly

 Be sure to complete EACH step below to apply for a loan.

-Step 1: Please review the Department of Education’s website to learn about the different types of loans, how much to borrow, how to manage your loan and repay successfully, and the consequences of default.
+Step 1: Review the Department of Education's Federal Student Aid website to learn about the different types of loans, how much to borrow, how to manage and repay your loan, and the consequences of default.

-As you prepare for ministry, it is good to keep in mind that you will want to take as little debt into ministry as possible.
-What you borrow today may become a shackle tomorrow.
-With that in mind, it may be helpful to use an online loan calculator as you consider how much to borrow.
-These calculators help estimate your payment after you are done with school so you understand the implications of your loan request on your post school budget.
+As you prepare for ministry, keep in mind that you'll want to take as little debt into ministry as possible — what you borrow today may become a shackle tomorrow.
+It may help to use an online loan calculator as you consider how much to borrow, so you understand the impact on your post-school budget.

-Step 3: Complete the Free Application for Federal Student Aid online.
+Step 3: Complete the Free Application for Federal Student Aid (FAFSA) online.

-Step 4: Submit tax information in one of three ways:
+Step 4: Submit tax information one of three ways:

-Electronically transfer your filed Federal Tax Return information to the FAFSA using the IRS Data Retrieval Tool online;
+- Electronically transfer your filed federal tax return information to the FAFSA using the IRS Data Retrieval Tool, or

-Submit a Tax Return Transcript obtainable from the IRS’ Get Transcript website;
+- Submit a Tax Return Transcript obtainable from the IRS Get Transcript website, or

-If you did not file taxes for that appropriate year, please submit a Verification of Non-Tax Filing to the Financial Aid Office (obtainable on the same website).
+- If you did not file taxes for the applicable year, submit a Verification of Non-Tax Filing to the Financial Aid Office (also obtainable via the link above).

-1. Direct Unsubsidized Loan: Complete the Master Promissory Note for Direct Loans.
+- Direct Unsubsidized Loan borrowers: complete the Master Promissory Note for Direct Loans.

-Step 8: After completing all of the steps above, Westminster’s financial aid team will process your request and notify you to visit your Populi financial page to view the loan(s) offered and accept or change the amount.
+Step 8: After completing all of the steps above, Westminster's financial aid team will process your request and notify you to visit your Populi financial page to view your offered loan(s) and accept or change the amount.

 Conclusion

-While debt is ideally to be avoided and Westminster has gone to great lengths to alleviate the need for loans through scholarships and fundraising, if you do need to borrow to attend seminary, doing so carefully and responsibly is a must.
-We encourage you to exhaust all options to avoid borrowing before pursuing a loan.
-However, when it is necessary, deciding what type of loan you are going to take and following the step by step guide above will allow you to navigate these issues with wisdom and care.
-If you have any questions about loans, the process of applying for them, or further inquiries, our financial aid team is happy to discuss these things with you.
+While debt is ideally to be avoided, and Westminster has gone to great lengths to alleviate the need for loans through scholarships and fundraising, if you do need to borrow to attend seminary, doing so carefully and responsibly is a must.
+We encourage you to exhaust all other options before pursuing a loan.
+When it is necessary, deciding on the right type of loan and following the step-by-step guide above will help you navigate the process with wisdom and care.
+If you have questions about loans or the application process, our financial aid team is happy to discuss these with you.

 Please Upgrade Your Browser.